 If you are looking for adventure, this is our top pick for you.
-We usually aren’t into the really touristy destinations like La Fortune, but there is just so much to do for everyone and the scenery is amazing.
-We come up here pretty often and bring every person who visits us.
+We usually aren’t into the really touristy destinations like La Fortuna, but there is just so much to do for everyone and the scenery is amazing.
+We come up here pretty often and take every person who visits us to this unique area.

-Now on to the rest of the La Fortuna budget travel guide!
+Now on to the rest of the La Fortuna Costa Rica travel guide.

 The best option to get to La Fortuna is to rent a car.
 If coming from San Jose or from Liberia you can rent a car from close to the airport (but free transportation to the rental car office is provided from the airport).

 We suggest using Adobe because they are the most trustworthy rental car company in this country (in our opinion) and we have a 10% discount for you.
 You can read more about renting a car here.

 The drive from both San Jose or Liberia is pretty nice and easy.
 In fact, the second half of the drive from San Jose is my favorite drive in the whole country.
 On a sunny day it is absolutely breathtaking.

 You will not need a 4×4 to get to La Fortuna from Liberia or San Jose, but something with decent power would be helpful.
 You will be going up and down lots of hills.